 - End of Project Goal: The applicant should provide a summary of the end of project goal(s).
-At a minimum, each project must have one SMART end of project goal.
-The summary provided should be consistent with the SOPO. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and Go/No-Go decision points. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - The roles of each project team member - Any critical handoffs/interdependencies among project team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - A description of how project changes will be handled - If applicable, the approach to Quality Assurance/Control - How communications will be maintained among project team members - Market Transformation Plan: The applicant should provide a market transformation plan, including the following: - Identification of target market, competitors, and distribution channels for proposed program along with known or perceived barriers to market penetration, including a mitigation plan
+At a minimum, each project must have one SMART end of project goal. - Project Schedule (Gantt Chart or similar): The applicant should provide a schedule for the entire project, including task and subtask durations, milestones, and Go/No-Go decision points. - Project Management: The applicant should discuss the team's proposed management plan, including the following: - The overall approach to and organization for managing the work - o The roles of each project team member - Any critical handoffs/interdependencies among project team members - The technical and management aspects of the management plan, including systems and practices, such as financial and project management practices - The approach to project risk management - A description of how project changes will be handled - o If applicable, the approach to Quality Assurance/Control - How communications will be maintained among project team members - Market Transformation Plan: The applicant should provide a market transformation plan, including the following: - Identification of target market, competitors, and distribution channels for proposed technology along with known or perceived barriers to market penetration, including a mitigation plan